ovh/docs/pages/public_cloud/public_cloud_databases/databases_03_advanced_configuration/guide.en-gb.md

 Public cloud database engines are managed services, which means that they are not fully configurable.
 For example, it is not possible to modify *pg_hba.conf*.

-> [!primary]
->
-> Advanced configuration is available for the following Public Cloud Databases engines :
+> **Advanced configuration is available for the following Public Cloud Databases engines:**
->
 > - Cassandra
 > - Grafana
 > - Kafka